gabrielmendes98/basic-node-ts-config/README.md

 # basic-node-ts-config

-Projeto para servir como ponto de partida de uma aplicação nodejs com typescript, hot reload e testes com jest.
+🚀 Project with basic configs to serve as a starting point for a nodejs application with typescript, hot reload and tests with jest.